Glacier Water at Knight Inlet Lodge

 Located in the Great Bear Rainforest

-Knight Inlet Lodge, 240 kilometers (150 miles) northwest of Vancouver, lies in the southern reaches of one of the last intact temperate rainforests on earth, the Great Bear Rainforest – home to Indigenous peoples, ancient forests, and wild bears since time immemorial.
+Knight Inlet Lodge is approximately 240 kilometers (150 miles) northwest of Vancouver and lies in the southern reaches of one of the last intact temperate rainforests on earth, the Great Bear Rainforest – home to Indigenous peoples, ancient forests, and wild bears since time immemorial.

 The Great Bear Rainforest is one of the largest remaining tracts of unspoiled temperate rainforest left in the world.
 The area is home not only to ancient, immense trees but to grizzly bears, whales, wild salmon, and a myriad of other wildlife.
 The 6.4 million hectare region features western red cedar, some as old as a thousand years, and gigantic Sitka spruce among others.

-The longest fiord on British Columbia’s coast, Knight Inlet, in the heart of the Great Bear Rainforest, offers spectacular scenery to its visitors, with steep mountains rising out of the ocean, thundering glacier-fed waterfalls, and towering rainforest, all home to the grizzly bears for which this region has become known as well as eagles, wolves, cougars and many other terrestrial species.
+The second longest longest fiord on the Canadian Coast (and longest on British Columbia’s coast), Knight Inlet, in the Southern Reaches of the Great Bear Rainforest, offers spectacular scenery to its visitors, with steep mountains rising out of the ocean, thundering glacier-fed waterfalls, and towering rainforest, all home to the grizzly bears for which this region has become known as well as eagles, wolves, cougars and many other terrestrial species.
 The protected waters of Knight Inlet are home to whales, seabirds, seals, and an array of other marine life.

 As an Indigenous-owned, fly-in wildlife viewing lodge, at Knight Inlet Lodge we take our corporate and environmental stewardship responsibilities seriously, doing everything we can to minimize our environmental footprint.